SamuelMacKay/miniature-commission-painter/README.md

 ### Bugs
 #### Bug 1
-- The landing page image was not scaling as intended over all screen sizes, so i added new code and multiple images to load at correct screen sizes
+- The landing page image was not scaling as intended over all screen sizes, so i added new code and media queries to make it scale correctly with 2 options of images.
 Original code:
 ```
 <picture class="hero-image">